 Mortgage markets worsened slightly last week as demand for mortgage-backed bonds slacked.
 There was little surprise in U.S. economic data and the unfolding story lines of the Eurozone continued unabated.

-Mortgage rates in Washington worsened slightly on the news, climbing for the first time in two weeks.
+Washington mortgage rates worsened slightly on the news, climbing for the first time in two weeks.

 The change was a small one, however, and rates only eased higher Wednesday through Friday.
 As such, Freddie Mac’s weekly mortgage rate survey failed to capture the change — Freddie Mac’s survey is conducted Monday and Tuesday.